plewis/plewis.github.io/phylogenetics/lab-morph.md

     rb mk.Rev

-Note that it saved the output in a directory named _output_, which it generated because you included <tt>output/</tt> in each of the output file paths.
+Note that it saved the output in a directory named _output_, which it generated because you included `output/` in each of the output file paths.

-Open the files _mk_run_1.log_ and _mk_run_2.log_ in Tracer and, select both files in the Trade Files section, click the Marginal Density tab and look through density plots for the Posterior, Likelihood, Prior, brlen_lambda, gamma_shape, and tree_length.
+Open the files _mk_run_1.log_ and _mk_run_2.log_ in Tracer and, after selecting both files in the _Trace Files_ section, click the _Marginal Density_ tab and look through density plots for the `Posterior`, `Likelihood`, `Prior`, `brlen_lambda`, `gamma_shape`, and `tree_length`.
 The two independent runs should have yielded very similar results.

 Now remove the two independent run log files from Tracer's list (by selecting each of them and pressing the - button below the list), then load the combined log file _mk.log_.

-> :thinking: What is the posterior mean tree length for the Mk model using the combined parameter samples from both runs?
+> :thinking: What is the posterior mean tree length for the M2 model using the combined parameter samples from both runs?
  {% comment %}
  3.651
  {% endcomment %}